chem-274-A-master/problem-set-4/instructions.md

 Your task is to write a function to calculate the molecular formula as a string from the atoms contained in the class.

-The symbols should be in alphabetical order, with the appropriate element count (ie, H2O), not HHO).
+The symbols should be in alphabetical order, with the appropriate element count (ie, H2O, not HHO).

 **Hint**: It would be helpful to have another lookup table as in the previous problem, but going in the opposite direction.

+## Profiling C++ Code

+In this repo is a file `mcsim_cpp.cpp` which contains code for the `mcscim` package from the bootcamp.
+Using `gprof`, profile this code and include the output in a file in this repo.
+Iinclude anything you find surprising or interesting.
+Put this information into the README.

+Do the above for two optimzation levels - `-O0` and `-O3`.
+Is there anything interesting about one compared to the other?

+## Profiling Python Code

+Similar to the above, but profiling the `mcsim_psl.py` program with python's cProfile.
+There are no optimization levels, so only one profiler run needs to be done.
+You can visualize the results using a program called [snakeviz](https://jiffyclub.github.io/snakeviz/).
+Is there anything taking a surprising amount of time?

 ## Class Design